 Part Two introduces process engineering and industrial microbiology.
 The two project courses concentrate on product development processes and the development of manufacturing systems.

 Part Three includes substantial studies in food chemistry, food ingredients, food characterisation, food formulation, food microbiology, food process engineering, food reaction kinetics, food process modelling, human nutrition, food legislation and experimental design.
 The two project courses involve integrating knowledge gained so far via projects on food microbiology and safety, and food characterisation.

 Part Four integrates all knowledge gained in the first three years.
 You will accumulate further knowledge on business and quality management, innovation and improvement, and food packaging.
 The Food Process Engineering major will include courses on process control and biochemical processing, while for the Food Product Technology major there are more courses of advanced food technology.
-In the final year over fifty per cent of the courses are project courses, with two projects spanning the full year.
+In the final year over half of the courses are project courses, with two projects spanning the full year.
 The projects will cover food product and process development, industrial problem solving and research.

 As part of your degree programme you will have to work for relevant employers for a total of 800 hours during three of your summer vacations.
 You must work for approved companies in the food manufacturing, distribution, retail or food service sectors, and you will be required to submit three reports on your experiences.

 You may complete your practical work at the end of your second and third years of study (or the final practical after your fourth year).

 There are maximum time limits to complete some undergraduate and all postgraduate qualifications.
 If you do not complete within the maximum time, you may be required to re-apply for the programme if you wish to continue your studies.